andrewray/iocaml/README.md

 # Installation

-Installation is reasonably painless through opam, though you currently need to add my remote repository and require a >=4.00.1 compiler.
+Installation is reasonably painless through opam and requires >=4.00.1 compiler.
-Installation of IPython is a touch more involved as you will have to update (using [pip](http://www.pip-installer.org/en/latest/)) some python components.
+Installation of IPython is a touch more involved as you may have to update (using [pip](http://www.pip-installer.org/en/latest/)) some python components.
 Instructions for Ubuntu 13.10 can be found below, and I have also tested Fedora 20 which was, apart from some slightly different package names, very similar.

 ## Installing IPython

+### Ubuntu 13.10 (64 bit)

 IOCaml is currently being developed against IPython 1.1.
 To set this up on Ubuntu 13.10 64 bit do;